Animal Control Problems

 Although wildlife is often a welcome guest in ponds, they can also be an annoyance and often times destructive.
 Knowing what kinds of wildlife to keep away from your pond can benefit its health and prevent unwanted costs in the future.
 People are often unaware that problems encountered in their pond are indeed attributed to the wildlife that lives in them.

 The beaver is a great pond builder when in the right situation.
 However, pond owners should avoid letting beavers into their ponds.
 They are known to try and plug spillways that are difficult to remove, preventing overflow from functioning properly.
-Not to mention the amount of damage done to the surrounding trees.
+Besides, the amount of damage done to the surrounding trees can be significant.

 This rodent is very destructive to the bank stabilization of the pond.
 Burrowing into the banks can cause erosion and settling problems.
 When they burrow into the dam, they can cause leaks and complete dam failure may occur.
 Muskrats feed mainly on tubers of aquatic vegetation, especially cattails.
 Management of shoreline vegetation will help discourage muskrat habitation.
 For more information, please see: Dam Safety: Rodent Control

 Much like a muskrat, groundhogs can cause great damage by burrowing into a pond, especially the dam.
 A dam should be mowed at least twice a year and woody vegetation should be removed.
 A major concern is when a muskrat and ground hog burrow too close together from opposite sides of the dam.
 For more information, please see: Dam Safety: Rodent Control